JuliaLang/www.julialang.org/downloads/index.md

 ## Windows

-Currently, Julia is available only for 32-bit Windows.
+Julia is available for both 32-bit and 64-bit Windows.

 1. Download the Windows zip file (Make sure you get the version with Git included).
 2. Unzip the downloaded file.
 3. Double-click julia.bat in the unzipped folder to start julia.

+The Windows [README](https://github.com/JuliaLang/julia/blob/master/README.windows.md) contains information on dependencies.

 ## OS X